 - 1/4 cup sour cream (or buttermilk)

-Let stand at room temperature about 24 hours until it is very thick.
+- Cover it with the lid and let stand at room temperature about 24 hours until it is very thick.

 You could start with light cream, half-and-half or whole milk instead of heavy cream, but the end result will be much thinner.
 It will still have a sour flavor, so if you plan on using it as an ingredient you might not mind that it isn't as thick.
 Just be sure to adjust the consistency of a recipe if you are doing so with a runnier sour cream.